wb6/freebsd-resize-disk/README.md

-# how to resize disk on freeBSD on Azure
+# how to resize root disk on freeBSD on Azure

 This example is based on freeBSD 12 on Microsoft Azure